About Jeff Veley

 AND EMPOWER TARGETS OF AGGRESSION

 The “Peace Sign Approach” is based on best practices including social and emotional learning, resilience education, cognitive behavior therapy, and rational emotive behavioral therapy.

-It is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Character Education, The 7 Habits of Highly Effective People, Merrill’s Strong Kids, Bucket Fillers, The Four Agreements, The Golden Rule, and wisdom from the ages.
+It is in harmony with Love & Logic, WhyTry Resilience Education, PBIS, Character Education, Conscious Discipline, The 7 Habits of Highly Effective People, Merrill’s Strong Kids, Bucket Fillers, The Four Agreements, The Golden Rule, and wisdom from the ages.

 Learn the “Peace Sign Approach” to Bullying Today!